ChenZhu-Xie/xczphysics_SilverBullet/CONFIG/Sync/Enhanced_Git.md

   return true, "Force push initial commit successful!" end

+-- Force push without wiping local history function GitOperations.performForcePushNoWipe()
+  -- 🔒 ACQUIRE LOCK
+  local acquireFn = _G and _G.acquireGitLock or acquireGitLock
+  local releaseFn = _G and _G.releaseGitLock or releaseGitLock

+  if not acquireFn("Git Force Push (No Wipe)") then
+    return false, NotificationManager.messages.GIT_OPERATION_IN_PROGRESS
+  end

+  editor.flashNotification("Starting force push (no wipe)...", "info")

+  -- Ensure remote origin exists (use existing origin, or init-script fallback) local remoteOk, remoteInfo = GitOperations.getRemoteUrl() if not remoteOk or not remoteInfo or remoteInfo == "" then
+    local scriptUrl = GitConfigValidator:getOriginUrlFromInitScript()
+    if scriptUrl and scriptUrl ~= "" then local addOk, addMsg = GitOperations.addRemoteOrigin(scriptUrl)
+      if not addOk then
+        releaseFn() -- 🔓
+        return false, "Failed to set remote origin: " .. tostring(addMsg or "(unknown error)") end
+    else
+      releaseFn() -- 🔓
+      return false, "No remote 'origin' configured.
+Aborting force push (no wipe)." end end

+  -- Best-effort commit before force push (continue if nothing to commit) local commitOk, commitMsg = GitOperations.performCommitInternal(nil, false, false) if commitOk == false then
+    releaseFn() -- 🔓
+    return false, commitMsg
+  end
+  -- commitOk can also be "nothing" — proceed anyway

+  editor.flashNotification("Force pushing local history to remote (no wipe)...", "info") local pushOk, pushMsg = GitOperations.forcePush() releaseFn() -- 🔓

+  if not pushOk then
+    return false, pushMsg
+  end
+  return true, "Force push (no wipe) successful!" end

 -- Core force pull WITH LOCK
 function GitOperations.performForcePull()
   -- 🔒 ACQUIRE LOCK